-Surprising research that can help you deliver better support.
+Surprising customer service statistics that can help you deliver better support.

 In just about any field, there’s always the “standard” advice that seems to get repeated all over the web without any real proof.